+data label should be added

 For apricot pests

 Its overall value Shannon-Weiner index for apricot pests in the Leh district ranged from 0.347 to 0.788 during the years 2022 and 2023.
 On comparing the three blocks diversity index had a high value of 0.78 at the Saspol block and a minimum value of 0.34 at Leh for the year 2022 (Table 2).
 This index reflects the extent to which individual species are evenly distributed among various other species.
 The Evenness index (Pielou, 1966) for apricot pest showed a maximum value of 0.73 at Saspol and a value of 0.72 at Khalsti, while the lowest value of 0.70 is recorded at Leh during the experimental period (Table 2).
 Lower evenness values in these locations are likely to indicate dominance by only a few species, affected by factors such as climatic conditions, competition, succession, and predation.
 Margalef index gives us the number of species, i.e., with the increase in the number of species, the index value also increases.
 During the survey period, for the apricot pest, the calculated value ranged from 0.18 to 0.37.
 The highest value was recorded at Saspol (0.37), followed by Leh (0.19), while the lowest was at the Khalsti block (0.18).